setevik/wolt-cli/README.md

 A CLI tool to track your Wolt expenses by fetching order history and generating interactive HTML reports.
 Helps you understand the "real" cost of food delivery so we can cry together.

+This is a "quick and dirty" implementation mostly to satisfy curiosity and offload most of the code generation to Gemini, don't expect anything smart in the source code.

 ## Features

 - **Incremental Sync**: Fetches only new orders to save time.